What Is the Anointing of the Holy Spirit? (Purposes, Power & Benefits)

 Acts 1:5,8 ...in a few days you will be baptized with the Holy Spirit...
 [8] you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.

-•• One purpose of the anointing of the Holy Spirit — which comes in the baptism with the Holy Spirit (Acts 1:5,8; 2:1-4) — is to give us power to “be [Christ’s] witnesses”.
+- •• One central purpose, perhaps the main purpose, of the anointing of the Holy Spirit — which comes in the baptism with the Holy Spirit (Acts 1:5,8; 2:1-4) — is to give us power to “be [Christ’s] witnesses”.
+The Holy Spirit anointing brings the Lord's kingdom power into our lives and our ministries.

-No!“You will receive power [to be His witnesses] when the Holy Spirit comes on you.”
-There are no powerless Christians when they are filled with the Holy Spirit and walking in the anointing of God, having received their own personal Pentecost as the early disciples did in Act 2.
+• No! — “You will receive power [to be His witnesses] when the Holy Spirit comes on you.”
+There are no powerless Christians when they are filled with the Holy Spirit and walking in the anointing power of God, having received their own personal Pentecost as the early disciples did in Acts 2.

-•• In this verse five purposes of the anointing of the Holy Spirit, five aspects of the work, the role, of the Holy Spirit in us, five benefits of the anointing, are revealed:
+- •• In this verse five purposes of the anointing of the Holy Spirit, five aspects of the work, the role, of the Holy Spirit in us, five benefits of the anointing, the unction of the Spirit, are revealed:

-(1) to enable you “to preach [the] good news effectively.
+- (1) to enable you “to preach [the] good news” effectively.
 The news we share about Jesus is “good”.
-The anointing will enable you to share it with impact.
+The Holy Spirit's anointing will enable you to share it with impact.

 (3) You are anointed by the Holy Spirit to bring “recovery of sight for the blind” — both physical and spiritual healing, as Jesus did.
 Not only healing, but other gifts of the Holy Spirit begin to flow from the powerful anointing of the Holy Spirit of God in your life.